CMASCenter/cyclecloud-cmaq/docs/user_guide_cyclecloud/benchmark_cmaqv54+_hbv3_beeond/run-cmaq-desid-hbv3_120_beeond.md

 ![ec2-user](/static/images/2-run-cmaq-htop.png)

+After the beeond copy copies the input data from /shared/data to the /mnt/beeond/data then CMAQ should start running.
-Htop should show that 64 processes are running and that 80.2G out of 124 G of memory is being used.
+Htop should show that 96 processes are running and that 80.2G out of 124 G of memory is being used.
 ~

 ### Review Log file from DESID run